Watermarking Graph Neural Networks via Explanations for Ownership Protection

-We now explore the role of (1) watermarked subgraph size and (2) the number of watermarked subgraphs on the effectiveness, uniqueness, and robustness of the watermark.
+{\bf Random Search:} Figure \ref{prob_overlap} shows probabilities (Equation~\ref{p_overlap_Equation}) that a randomly-chosen subgraph's nodes overlap with any watermarked subgraph, for varied sizes $s$.
+For $j=1$, ... , $5$, or all $\nsub$ nodes, probability nears zero that a randomly-selected subgraph overlaps with a common watermarked subgraph by $\geq 3$ nodes (given our default watermark subgraph settings $\numsub=4$ and $s=0.005$).
+(The exception is Reddit2, where $<5$ nodes is an extremely small portion of the whole dataset.)

+\subsubsection{Ablation Studies\footnote{Note: Reddit2 is excluded from these ablation studies due to computational constraints, as the trends from the other three datasets are sufficient to demonstrate the effects of \texorpdfstring{$s$}{s} and \texorpdfstring{$\numsub$}{numsub}.}}

-\textbf{Impact of the Number of Watermarked Subgraphs $T$:} Figure~\ref{ablation_num_subgraphs} shows how the number of watermarked subgraphs, $\numsub$, affects various watermark performance metrics.
-The results show that for all datasets, larger $\numsub$ increases watermark alignment and a lower $p$-value, although test accuracy decreases slightly for Photo and PubMed datasets.
-Notably, our default of $\numsub=4$ is associated with a near-zero $p$-value in every scenario.
-Figure~\ref{ablation_num_subgraphs_robustness} in Appendix also shows the robustness results to removal attacks against varied $\numsub$: we observe that the watermarking method resists pruning attacks until test accuracy is affected, and fine-tuning attacks for at least 25 epochs for any dataset.
+\textbf{Impact of the Number of Watermarked Subgraphs $T$:} Figure~\ref{ablation_num_subgraphs} shows how $\numsub$ affects watermark performance metrics.
+For all datasets, larger $\numsub$ increases watermark alignment and a lower $p$-value, although test accuracy decreases slightly on Photo and PubMed.
+Notably, the default $\numsub=4$ is associated with a near-zero $p$-value in every scenario.
+Figure~\ref{ablation_num_subgraphs_robustness} in Appendix also shows the robustness results to removal attacks against varied $\numsub$: we see that the watermarking method resists pruning attacks until test accuracy is affected, and fine-tuning attacks for at least 25 epochs.

-\textbf{Impact of the Size of Watermarked Subgraphs $s$:} Figure~\ref{ablation_subgraph_size} shows the results with different sizes $s$ of the watermarked subgraphs.
-We observe similar trends as Figure~\ref{ablation_num_subgraphs}: watermarking is generally more effective, unique, and robust for larger values of $s$.
-Again, we observe a trade-off between subgraph size and test accuracy, though this trend is slight.
-We note that for $s\geq0.003$, our method achieves near-zero $p$-values across all datasets, as well as increasing watermark alignment.
-Figure~\ref{ablation_size_subgraphs_robustness} in Appendix shows the robustness results: across all datasets, when $s>0.005$, our method is robust against pruning attacks generally, and against fine-tuning attacks for at least 25 epochs.
+\textbf{Impact of the Size of Watermarked Subgraphs $s$:} Figure~\ref{ablation_subgraph_size} shows results with different sizes $s$.
+We see similar trends as Figure~\ref{ablation_num_subgraphs}: watermarking is generally more effective, unique, and robust for larger $s$ values.
+There is again a slight trade-off between subgraph size and test accuracy.
+For $s\geq0.003$, our method reaches near-zero $p$-values for all datasets, as well as increasing watermark alignment.
+Figure~\ref{ablation_size_subgraphs_robustness} in Appendix shows the robustness results: for all datasets, when $s>0.005$, our method is robust against pruning attacks generally, and against fine-tuning attacks for at least 25 epochs.